defold/doc/docs/en/tutorials/war-battles.md

 2. Drag the folder *buildings/turret-rocket* from the asset package to the *main* folder in the *Assets* view.

-3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
+3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>Add Animation Group</kbd>).
 Name the animation "rocket".

 4. Add the three rocket images to the animation group and set the *Fps* property to a value that makes the animation look good when you preview.